Mes Défauts Lyrics in English Superbus

 All my flaws

-I'm personal
+I'm self-centered

 Lyrics and Translations Licensed & Provided by LyricFind